Clovis-Community-College-CSCI/Bed-Bethsesda-and-Beyond/README.md

 Day 1: Confirmed theme of the game which is a prison break game.
 We got a finished a wire cutting  which the player will have to go through during the game.
 We also got a server and client .cc files made and so far it is able to connect with one another.
 General map was drawn out for the prison as well.

 Day 2: The RPG UI and Map baseline was completed today.
 Also the characters for the game was added into a header file.
 We also set up a meeting for tomorrow in order to update each other and clarify any questions/ concerns if necessary.

+Day 3: Today, the Padlock puzzle got finished and works with ncurses.
+A guard class for the prison guards was created as well.
+A thread.h header was added.
+Also had a meeting to discuess the overall foundation/flow of the game.
+Some thoughts are: Prisoner riddle and using a lockpick.